author

 It Feels Like Christmas

 When I think of Christmas, I think of the candlelight services at church on the 24th, with friends and family coming together to celebrate in the birth of Christ.
 The Christmas hymns, the haunting thrum of the organ and sailing voices of the choir.
-Over a hundred tiny candles glowing valiantly through the darkness as … Continue reading It Feels Like Christmas
+Over a hundred tiny candles glowing valiantly through the darkness as Continue reading

 Five “Anytime” Films

-Everyone has at least one "anytime" movie - a movie that, while scrolling through the channels on a rainy Saturday, you can tune into no matter how many times you have seen it, and still enjoy it.
-And here are a handful of my favorite "anytime" movies!
+Everyone has at least one “anytime” movie – a movie that, while scrolling through the channels on a rainy Saturday, you can tune into no matter how many times you have seen it, and still enjoy it.
+And here are a handful of my favorite “anytime” movies!
 1.)
-Jumanji (1995) Whenever this film comes into … Continue reading Five “Anytime” Films
+Jumanji (1995) Whenever this film comes into Continue reading

 A Strange Thing to Fear

 Fear is a common conversation topic this time of year, as decorated pumpkins take residence on porches and stoops, season lattes feature on every coffee shop menu, mainstream and hipster alike, and Freeform starts airing Hocus Pocus seventy times in a week.
-Personally, I've got a couple of common fears.
+Personally, I’ve got a couple of common fears.
 Spiders/insects.
 Open ocean.
 Mascots.
-The … Continue reading A Strange Thing to Fear
+The Continue reading